inspaya/istemlabs/_courses/software-engineering-beginner-course-II.md

 ## Certification

-Upon successful completion of this course, participants will be awarded the “iSTEMLabsAfrica Software Engineering: Beginner Course II” certificate.Cost
+Upon successful completion of this course, participants will be awarded the “iSTEMLabsAfrica Software Engineering: Beginner Course II” certificate.

+## Cost

 The cost of this course is ……

 ## Course Content